Prottoy2938/ingredient-blog/_posts/major-new-update-in-ingredient.md

 Heres a brief review:

-### Related Image suggestion
+## Related Image suggestion

 For each recipe, the application tries to show related images about the dish.
 So the user can get a better idea of the dish.
 To do this, the application uses images from _[Pexels](https://www.pexels.com/)_ and _[Unsplash](https://unsplash.com/)_.

 One important thing to discuss is that the image suggestion might not always be related to that specific dish.
-We're working on it and if you have any suggestion/idea ... you can [tell us](ingredient2938@gmail.com) about it.
+We're working on it and if you have any suggestion, you can [tell us](ingredient2938@gmail.com) about it.

 - icon change
 - new table, ingredient, buy option,